Home

 Lichfield Mercury

-The Lichfield Mercury is a weekly freesheet tabloid newspaper delivered to homes in the cathedral city of Lichfield and other towns in south-eastern Staffordshire, including Burntwood (which has its own local sub-edition, the Burntwood Mercury), Brownhills, Armitage and Barton-under-Needwood.
-(A third title, the Rugeley Mercury, ceased publication in late 2010.)
+The Lichfield Mercury is a weekly freesheet tabloid newspaper delivered to homes in the cathedral city of Lichfield and other surrounding localities in south-eastern Staffordshire, including Burntwood.

 It was founded in June 1815 (the back page carried news from the Battle of Waterloo).
 However, its original title was considerably longer: The Lichfield Mercury, Tamworth, Burton, and Walsall Gazette, and Staffordshire and Warwickshire General Advertiser!

-It’s now published by Tamworth-based Central Independent Newspapers, which despite the name is part of Northcliffe Media, the regional newspaper division of the Daily Mail & General Trust.
-Both titles in the Mercury series share the same editorial offices in Lichfield.
+It’s now published by Tamworth-based Central Independent Newspapers, which despite the name is not independent at all.
+Until 2012 it was part of Northcliffe Media, the regional newspaper division of the Daily Mail & General Trust; Northcliffe became part of the new Local World media group at the end of that year.

 Although it’s mostly distributed free, a few copies are sold through newsagents.